Sign up to our Newsletter

 5. If I Retake The LSAT, Will My Score Improve?

 While it all depends on your own skills and abilities, in general, most students who retake the test do better the second time around.
-On average, test takers that take the LSAT a second time in the same testing year increase their scores by two to three points!
+On average, test takers who take the LSAT a second time in the same testing year increase their scores by two to three points!

 6. How Important Is the LSAT?